Chuan-Jiang/ITIS/README.md

 ### <a name="cmd">Comamnd Line Options

 --------------------
-USAGE：
+USAGE:
 #### perl itis.pl

-itis.pl
+        /psc/home/jiangchuan/Dropbox/Code/Code_TE_inser/itis.pl
         REQUIRED -g the genome sequence file in fasta format
-          REQUIRED -t the TE sequence file in fasta format
-          REQUIRED -l the average length of fragments in library
-          REQUIRED -N the name of you project
+                OR -G prefix of bwa-indexed reference file ( genome + transposon) REQUIRED -t the TE sequence file in fasta format or -T prefix of bwa-indexed transposon sequence file REQUIRED -l the average length of fragments in library REQUIRED -N the name of project
         REQUIRED -1 the paired read file 1
         REQUIRED -2 the paired read file 2

                 -f <gff file> if provided, ITIS will check if TE inserted in gentic or intergeneic region -F <Y|N> run scripts in 'FAST' mode; It won't align all reads to reference genome,caculate the average bg depth, and estimate if insertion is homo or heter,[default N]

                         ##  parameters used with  '-F N'  :
-                        -B <bam file> use your previous sorted and indexed bam file of reads aligned to reference genome -D <Num,Num> the depth range to filter raw insertion site, [default 2,200]
+                        -B <bam file> use previous sorted and indexed bam file of reads aligned to reference genome -D <Num,Num> the depth range to filter raw insertion site, [default 2,200]

                 -q <Num>  the minimum average mapping quality of all supporting reads, [default 1]

-                -e <Y|N> if TE sequence have homolog in genome. using blast to hard mask repeat sequence is required, [default N]
+                -e <Y|N> If reference genome contains this TE or it's homolog. using blast to hard mask these sequence is required, [default N]

                 -a <Num> the number of bases allowed to be lost when transposing, [defualt 10]